Farama-Foundation/ViZDoom/docs/environments/creatingCustom.md

 # Creating a custom environment

 ViZDoom allows using of custom scenarios/environments that can be easily prepared using modern Doom map editors like [SLADE](http://slade.mancubus.net/index.php?page=downloads) (available for Linux, MacOS, and Windows) or [DoomBuilder](http://www.doombuilder.com/index.php?p=downloads) (a bit better editor, but only available for Windows), that we recommend using.
 These editors allow designing a map used by the environment as well as programming the custom logic and rewards using ACS scripting language.
-In addition to a map created in one of the editors, that are saved to a .wad file, ViZDoom uses .cfg config files that store additional information about the environment.
+In addition to a map created in one of the editors that are saved to a .wad file, ViZDoom uses .cfg config files that store additional information about the environment.
 Such .wad and .cfg together define a custom environment that can be used with ViZDoom.
 The following will guide you through the process of creating a custom environment.

 ## Limitations and possibilities